 As we’re spending more and more time online with our learners, we know this increased use of technology can be a double edged sword.
 We want to encourage a natural curiosity for computers and maintain boundaries for our learners, which is key for their development.

-There are dozens of online resources on the topic of online safety for kids, including NetSmartz and Connect Safely.
+There are dozens of online resources on the topic of online safety for kids, including NetSmartz, Connect Safely, and Common Sense.
 We reviewed their expert advice and came up with some solutions for encouraging K-8 students to explore technology while keeping an eye on online safety as part of our ongoing series on Computer Science and Coding.

 Set ground rules: Have a conversation with your learners about your rules for time spent using screens.
 Establish an open dialogue and clear expectations for acceptable use, considering the following:

 • What websites are OK for your learner to visit?
 What’s off-limits?
 When they are online, are there ways for them to engage with educational topics?